Prompt engineering

 Text: Terrible service 0/10

-Involves providing the language model with a series of prompts or questions to help guide its thinking and generate a more coherent and relevant response.
+Chain-of-thought prompting provides the language model with a series of prompts or questions to help guide its thinking and generate a more coherent and relevant response.
 This technique can be useful for generating more thoughtful and well-reasoned responses from language models.

 1. Why it was built